apache/qpid-interop-test/docs/USERGUIDE.md

 podman run -it <image-name> /bin/bash
 ```

-For exampe, to run the Fedora 34 image built above:
+For example, to run the Fedora 34 image built above:
 ```bash
 podman run -it fedora34.qit /bin/bash
 ```